TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

 Using link handlers
 ===================

-see :ref:`Link Handler Documentation in TYPO3 Explained<t3coreapi:linkhandler>`
+See :ref:`Link handler documentation in "TYPO3 Explained" <t3coreapi:linkhandler>`.